RishabhBajaj25/3DGS_PoseRender/README.md

 ```

 ## How to use
 If you can train your own 3DGS model, please use that enviroment to run the `render_img.ipynb`.
-If you just want to get the rendered iamge from a specific camera pose, you need
+If you just want to get the rendered image from a specific camera pose, you only need
 ```
 cd diff-gaussian-rasterization
 python setup.py install